jsb1/Repetier-Firmware/README.md

 I'm using [http://www.fischl.de/usbasp/](usbasp) directly connected to the main processors isp port - nothing else tested yet.
 Use "upload with programmer" in arduino ide.
 The reset pin on by board is not connected to the usb adapter.
 It is nearly impossible to use the boot loader.

-(some notice: the display code did not kill my hardware as denoted in an earlier version of this document.)

 Some legal notice:
 This is experimental software.
 Use at your own risk.
 We cannot be held liable under any circumstances for damage to hardware or software, lost data, or other direct or indirect damage resulting from the use of this software.
 If you do not agree to these terms and conditions, you are not permitted to use or further distribute this software.